dgiovannelli/dgiovannelli.github.io/_pages/teaching.md

 A great idea would be to have a centralized repository where professors can exchange course material freely, like a GitHub of teaching.
 Or perhaps GitHub is the way to go?
 If you know something in this regard or have ideas you would like to discuss, drop me a [line on twitter](https://twitter.com/d_giovannelli).

 While teaching I generally like to keep my classes informal and have plenty of discussion (class size permitting).
-I usually assign several option readings for students interested in going deeper, and usually we spend some time each class discussing the papers.
+I usually assign several optional readings for students interested in going deeper, and we spend some time each class discussing the papers.
 I've been recently introducing the construction of Winogradsky columns as a way to do both class activities and outreach.
-Here a picture of some of our columns.
+Here a picture of some of our columns:

 ![]({{ site.url }}{{ site.baseurl }}/images/teachpic/Giovannelli Lab - Winogradsky 2019 - day 60.jpg){: style="width: 80%; float: center; border: 10px"}